Dictionary » Positive Words » Forgiving – Meaning, Definition, Synonyms and Antonyms

 Etymology:

-The word “forgiving” comes from the verb “forgive,” which has deep roots in early English and Germanic languages.
-First of all, “forgive” developed from the Old English word forgiefan, which meant to give up, grant pardon, or excuse a fault.
-Moreover, this word combines “for–,” meaning completely, and “giefan,” meaning to give—so originally, it meant “to give completely” or “to release fully.”
-In addition, related forms appear in other Germanic languages, such as Old High German (firgeban) and Gothic (fragiban), all suggesting a strong connection to giving, letting go, or showing mercy.
+The word “forgiving” comes from the verb “forgive,” which developed in early English out of Germanic roots.
+First of all, “forgive” is traced to Old English forgiefan, which meant to give up, grant pardon, or excuse a fault.
+Moreover, the formation is often explained as combining “for–” (a sense of completeness) with “giefan” (to give).
+In addition, related Germanic forms appear in other older languages, such as Old High German (firgeban) and Gothic (fragiban), all pointing toward the idea of releasing, granting pardon, or showing mercy.

 As a result, over time, “forgiving” came to describe a person’s ability to let go of bitterness and choose empathy.
 Therefore, the word’s history reflects a long tradition of generosity, release, and emotional strength.